 Pa., recently featured [with his 6-piece combo] over WCAU-TV,

 Philadelphia [on the "Take Ten" show], is a temporary replacement for

 Johnny Reed, bass player, who is recovering in Baltimore's City

 Hospital."
 Actually, Harris became a permanent member of the group.

 Ralph Williams usually only played guitar, but he would sing second tenor (as had Tommy Gaither) when they needed an extra voice (he's heard saying his trademark "oopie, doopie, doo" on the interchange in "How Blind Can You Be").
-Charlie Harris wasn't a singer, just an accompanist.
+Charlie Harris wasn't a singer, just an accompanist (he'd been pianist for Doc Sausage and His Mad Hatters in late 1949).
 While Johnny Reed played on sessions (as had Tommy Gaither), Ralph Williams and Charlie Harris usually didn't.

 It didn't take George Nelson long to return, but Johnny Reed was out for about three weeks.
 The Orioles were at the Earle Theater when Johnny hobbled in, and was standing in the wings watching the show.
 Duke Ellington spotted him and pulled him onstage, while Sonny announced his return.
 The crowd went wild.
 Wendell Marshall, Duke's bass player gave Johnny his bass.
 "I was on a cane at the time; I gave Wendell the cane and I went on to play."

 "The Lord's Prayer" and "Oh Holy Night" were released in November.
 They were reviewed by Billboard on December 2:

 ("Night"): Group does a straight forward reverent job on the Christmas hymn (73).